dof-studio/CryptoMessager/README.md

 - `Inoha ` - [0.0.1.5] Security **--- Complexity ----- Short Text Extension **--- Long Text Extension *---- ???
 For stream only.
 - `...`

+Note, from version 0.0.1.4, `Mimoji` and `Leaf` will be reconstructed and enhanced to provide extra security but with less operating time complexity (SIMD optimization).

 # 04. Basic Introduction